Create and manage Load Balancer

 In some cases, the ncloud-load-balancer groups can communicate with VM upon constant health check request from Load Balancer, even if you deleted the rules after adding the ACG permission rule.
 To disconnect the communication for sure, restart the connected Load Balancer.

-The following is how to check the setting information and change the setting for Load Balancer.
+To view the setting information and change the setting for the load balancer:

 Note

-You can change the server applied to Load Balancer by clicking the [Applied Servers] button.
+You can change the server applied to Load Balancer by clicking [Applied Servers].
 For further information, see Change applied servers.

 2. Click the Load Balancer menu.

-3. Select the Load Balancer to check or change the setting information and click the [Change Load Balancer Settings] button.
+3. Select the load balancer to view or change the setting information and click [Change load balancer settings].

-• The Change Load Balancer Settings window appears and you can view the setting information of the Load Balancer.
+• The Change load balancer settings popup appears and you can view the setting information of the load balancer.

 loadbalancer-classiclb-classic_edit_ko